Phishing 2.0: How AI is Amplifying the Danger

 The respond function outlines the steps to take in the event of a cybersecurity incident.
 This includes activities such as containment, eradication, recovery, and

-lessons learned.
+lessons learned. - Recover

 The recover function focuses on restoring normal operations after a cybersecurity incident.
 This includes activities such as data restoration, system recovery, and